nblintao/ParaGraphL/docs/writeup.md

 Graph layout algorithms take a series of nodes' coordinates and edges as input, iteratively update the position of each node.
 These algorithms execute for some iterations or until convergence.

-We are utilizing Fruchterman Reingold layout algorithm.
-In one iteration, each node will compute a repulsive force by accessing the positions of all other nodes, and an attractive force by accessing the positions of connected nodes, and then add gravity and speed to get a new position.

 Since the computation between nodes is independent in each iteration and a large portion of the memory read can be sequential if we optimize the memory layout, the algorithm is extremely suitable for SPMD program that runs on GPU.

 ## Approach